spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-return-management-feature-integration.md

 <!--Describe how a developer can check they have completed the step correctly.-->

-Make sure that when you create and process return for merchant order items, it's statuses synced between state machines in the following way:
+Make sure that when you create and process a return for merchant order items, its statuses are synced between state machines in the following way:

 | Marketplace SM     | Default Merchant SM     | Main Merchant SM
 | -------- | ------------------- | ---------- |